xipki/xipki/assemblies/xipki-gateway/README.md

    - In `${CATALINA_HOME}/lib`, if an old version of a jar file exists, remove it first.
 3. If SCEP is supported, you need to have a SCEP server certificate with private key.
-For the demo you may generate this certificate in the `xipki-mgmt-cli` via the command `enroll-cert --ca myca1 --subject "CN=scep responder" --profile scep --key-password 1234 --out output/scep1.der`, and then copy the generated file `scep1.p12` to the folder `xipki/keycerts`.
+For the demo you may generate this certificate in the `xipki-mgmt-cli` via the command `enroll-cert --ca myca1 --subject "CN=scep responder" --profile scep --key-password CHANGEIT --out output/scep1.der`, and then copy the generated file `scep1.p12` to the folder `xipki/keycerts`.
 4. If ACME is supported
    1. (Optional) If you use database other than H2, PostgreSQL, MariaDB and MySQL, you need to